 - Does not emphasize portion control directly.

-A Paleo diet follows the basic principle of “eat foods a caveman would eat.”
-This whole-foods approach would include plenty of healthy fats, proteins and produce, and exclude more modern foods like grains, dairy
+A Paleo diet follows the basic principle of “eating foods a caveman would eat.”
+This whole-food approach would include plenty of healthy fats, proteins, and produce, and exclude more modern foods like grains, dairy,

 Paleo also emphasizes grass-fed, sustainably caught, and free-range options, similar to the type of protein options a caveman would hunt or gather.

 The theory behind this style of eating stems from the theory that our DNA make-up has not changed much since paleolithic times, yet our diets have changed drastically.
 Advocates of this lifestyle argue that we have fallen susceptible to numerous diet-related diseases because of our modern diet (65).

 However, the research behind this theory is far from conclusive.

 - Helps cut out excess calories from processed foods and grains

 - Tends to be higher in protein which may support weight management